-Middle School & High School Transfer Students: When considering a transfer student for enrollment, a determination must be made whether DCA/LCHS can meet the course and graduation requirements of the individual student within an acceptable time frame.
+High School Transfer Students: When considering a transfer student for enrollment, a determination must be made whether Liberty Christian High School (LCHS) can meet the course and graduation requirements of the individual student within an acceptable time frame.
 If the school is unable to meet the course requirements for graduation within an acceptable time frame the student may not be accepted.

 Home School Students: The acceptance of home school courses for high school credit will be at the discretion of the administration after evaluation of the student through placement testing and/or the examination of the student’s course work.
 Home school courses from acceptable home school curriculum providers, may be accepted for credit only but not included in the student’s GPA.
 In order to be placed in grade level classes a score indicating mastery in the subject area is required.

 Students who have current documentation on file for an identified learning differences, diagnosed by a licensed diagnostician or a licensed medical professional, may or may not be considered for enrollment.
-Admission for students with learning disabilities will greatly depend on the diagnosis, accommodations that are required, and the schools ability to meet those accommodations.
-Due to staff and funding limitations, DCA/LCHS is not equipped to handle implementation of Individual Education Plan (IEP) to their fullest.
+Admission for students with learning disabilities will greatly depend on the diagnosis, accommodations that are required, and the school’s ability to meet those accommodations.
+Due to staff and funding limitations, DCA is not equipped to guarantee the accommodation or the full implementation of a student’s existing Individual Education Plan (IEP).

 STUDENT ACADEMIC AND BEHAVIORAL PROBATION

-Academic and behavioral probation is invoked for all new students or when a student has a serious academic or behavioral problem.
-It is intended as a period of evaluation for the first nine weeks of school to determine a smooth transition for the student, and or to coordinate with the parents and student a mutual effort to correct the academic or behavioral deficiency.
+Academic and behavioral probation is invoked for all new students and or when a student has a serious academic or behavioral problem.
+A probationary period is intended to be an evaluation of a student during the first nine weeks of the student’s attendance at DCA/LCHS.
+The purpose is to ensure a smooth transition for the student, and or to coordinate with the parents of the student towards the goal of mutual effort to correct an academic or behavioral deficiency.
 Academic/behavioral probation will be extended for new students under the following circumstances: